-It is rare.
-Though estimates vary, the AFE Foundation says it occurs in only one in every 15,200 deliveries in North America (and one in every 53,800 deliveries in Europe).
+AFE is rare.
+Though estimates vary, the AFE Foundation says it occurs in only one in every 40,000 deliveries in North America (and one in every 53,800 deliveries in Europe).
 However, it is a leading cause of death during labor or shortly after birth.
-(Perozzi, et al., 2004) It cannot be prevented, and the underlying cause of it is not fully understood.
+Areas where AFE is a high-ranking cause of mortality include:

 AFE can occur during labor or shortly after giving birth in both vaginal and cesarean births.
 In rare cases, it can happen during an abortion or while having a small sample of amniotic fluid taken for examination (amniocentesis).

 The first stage of AFE usually includes cardiac arrest and rapid respiratory failure.
 Cardiac arrest occurs when your heart stops working and you lose consciousness and stop breathing.
 Rapid respiratory failure occurs when your lungs cannot supply enough oxygen to your blood or remove enough carbon dioxide from it.
 This makes it very difficult to breathe.